 Love yourself for who you are - a mother.
 Love yourself for what you've done, for what you do daily and for what you still have to do for the many, long days ahead.

-Don't set yourself up for expectations of bouncing back when the reality of it is that we never truly fully bounce back.
+Don't set yourself up for expectations of bouncing back when the reality of it is that we never truly fully bounce back, whether it is physically or emotionally.
 Embrace who you are now and work as you can on the parts that you want to improve.
 But don't improve them because society says you need a six pack and size four jeans, improve it to be just the best version of you that you can be so that you can be healthy and happy.

 Bouncing is for kangaroos, and you're no kangaroo.